 Faced with escalating real estate prices in many of our capital cities, owning an investment property is becoming a more common way for people to take a first step into the bricks and mortar market.

-That said, the Australian Prudential Regulation Authority (APRA) has capped the proportion of loans that major lenders can offer to investors.
+Recently, the Australian Prudential Regulation Authority (APRA) has capped the proportion of loans that major lenders can offer to investors.
+See the APRA website for more information.

-This has seen some budding landlords pay higher rates of interest for a mortgage compared to owner occupiers.
+This has seen some budding landlords pay higher rates of interest for a mortgage compared to owner occupiers as a result of recent interest rate rises by the banks.

 Saving for a property is an exciting goal.
 A budget can help manage your spending and a regular savings plan can assist you in growing your deposit.